sensor-web/sensorweb-backend/README.md

-# sensorweb-portal
+# sensorweb-backend
-The portal website for SensorWeb.
+The SensorWeb backend.